moka-guys/trend_analysis/README.md

 #### Create run type-specific trend analysis report
 * The individual plots are inserted into the report html template
 * The html page is saved to /var/www/html/mokaguys/multiqc/trend_analysis/{runtype}\_trend_report.html
+* A PDF version of the webpage is also saved in /var/www/html/mokaguys/multiqc/trend_analysis/archive named with a time stamp for long term storage

 #### Runs included in the report
 * The runs present on the server are filtered depending on run type and the name parsed to extract the date.